ConnorMcDonalds97/Ualberta-Course-Prerequisite-Finder/README.md

 ### Testing your work
 To run a test version of your code on a local host, run app.py in a terminal window and open the IPv4 address in your browser

+# Contributing
+We welcome feedback of all kinds from users or fellow developers through the feedback form on our website for new features, changes, or improvements that can be made to our web-app.